CodingNomads/flask-webdev/content/s12_sending_emails_and_email_verification/s12_p05_generating_tokens.md

 {'confirm_id': 42}
 ```

-While this package can come up with some interesting words, like "pawjema", that's not what you're here for.
-While `itsdangerous` provides you with lots of options for token generators, the one picked here is the `TimedJSONWebSignatureSerializer`.
+While this package can come up with some interesting made-up words, like "pawjema" or "TamNuIo", that's not what you're here for.
+And no, it doesn't *actually* make up words on purpose, though it *is* fun to look for them.

+The `itsdangerous` package provides you with lots of options for token generators, but the one picked here is the `TimedJSONWebSignatureSerializer`.
 JSON Web Signatures (JWSs) are a state-of-the-art way of ensuring that data doesn't change from when the data was *signed*.
 If it does change, the signature won't match up and is declared invalid data.
 Your app's secret key is used as the encryption key for signing the confirmation code.
 The time expiration ensures that the token is validated within a certain time period.
 The data becomes invalid if it expires like that half-gallon of milk in the back of Uncle Steve's refrigerator.

 The token, or the cryptographic gobbledygook that hides the confirmation code, gets generated using the `dumps()` method of the serializer.
 Then, to get the data back, you provide the special token to the `loads()` method of the serializer, which *decodes* the token.
 If the token is invalid or the time expiration has passed, the `loads()` method raises an exception.